 frequency are like the

-error variable holds the “error” metric, and for a 2nd order Costas Loop it’s a very simple equation, we just multiply the real part of the sample by the imaginary part.
-For a 4th order Costas Loop, it’s still relatively simple but not quite one line, if you are curious what it looks like click below, but we won’t be using it in our code for now.
+error variable holds the “error” metric, and for a 2nd order Costas Loop it’s a very simple equation.
+We multiply the real part of the sample by the imaginary part.
+For a 4th order Costas Loop, it’s still relatively simple but not quite one line.
+If you are curious what it looks like click below, but we won’t be using it in our code for now.

 # For QPSK def phase_detector_4(sample): if sample.real > 0: a = 1.0 else: a = -1.0 if sample.imag > 0: b = 1.0 else: b = -1.0 return a * sample.imag - b * sample.real